clowa/Detektivspiel/README.md

 It's recommended to use a docker container to provide the database.
 However you can also use xampp or a standalone MySQL server.

 ## Import the database
-You have to import the database "detective game".
+You have to import the database "detektivspiel".
 The corresponding [database dump](Detektivspiel.sql) is located in this repo.

 You can import the database eather via the mysql cli client or via a graphical MySQL interface.
 There are probably more ways.